stitchdata/docs/_account-security/billing/billing-faq.md

         answer: |
           Yes.
 When your trial ends, Stitch will automatically pause your integrations.
 Replication will resume after you select a plan and enter a valid credit card.

-          **Note**: Some integrations require a **paid** plan after the free trial ends.
-To continue replicating data from these sources - for example, Salesforce - you'll need to select the Starter plan or higher after your trial concludes.
+          **Note**: Some integrations require a Standard Plan after the free trial ends.
+To continue replicating data from these sources - for example, Salesforce - you'll need to select a Standard Plan after your trial concludes.

       - question: "How can I change my plan?"
         anchor: "change-plan"